okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 ![Displays the service apps required in the hub org and the Org2Org apps required in the spoke org.](/img/multi-tenancy/multi-org-provisioning.png "OAuth 2.0 connection configuration for hub and spoke org model")

 In this OAuth 2.0 flow, the hub org acts as the resource server as well as the [authorization server](/docs/concepts/auth-servers/).
 Each spoke org is represented by a [service app in the hub org for the OAuth 2.0 client credentials flow](/docs/guides/implement-oauth-for-okta-serviceapp/main/).
 At the spoke org level, you need to create an Org2Org app to represent the OAuth 2.0 client.
 The Okta Org2Org app automatically generates a JSON Web Key Set (JWKS) used by the client to authenticate with the authorization server.
 For each Org2Org app, you need to extract the JWKS public key for each corresponding service app in the hub org.
 To limit access to the OAuth 2.0 clients, you need to grant the hub org service app with allowed [OAuth 2.0 scopes](/docs/guides/implement-oauth-for-okta/main/#scopes-and-supported-endpoints).

 After the Org2Org OAuth 2.0 connection is configured, you can start to test your connection and push user data from the spoke orgs to the hub org.
 You can also create a [rotate keys](#key-rotation) schedule to update your credentials on a regular basis.

-> **Note**: For a hub and spoke org model provisioning using API tokens instead of OAuth 2.0, see [Integrate Okta Org2Org with Okta ](https://help.okta.com/okta_help.htm?id=ext-org2org-intg).
+> **Note**: For provisioning in a hub and spoke org model that uses API tokens instead of OAuth 2.0, see [Integrate Okta Org2Org with Okta ](https://help.okta.com/okta_help.htm?type=oie&id=ext-org2org-intg).

 ## Hub and spoke connection configuration with OAuth 2.0

 You can use OAuth 2.0 to push user and group information from a spoke org to a centralized hub org by performing the following configuration:

 1. In each spoke org, [add an instance of the Org2Org app integration](#add-an-org2org-app-integration-in-a-spoke-org).
-2. In the hub org, [create an OAuth 2.0 service app](#create-an-oauth-2-0-service-app-in-the-hub-org) with `private_key_jwt` authentication method and JWKS public key of each Org2Org app in the spoke orgs.
+2. In the hub org, [create an OAuth 2.0 service app](#create-an-oauth-2-0-service-app-in-the-hub-org) with the `private_key_jwt` authentication method and the JWKS public key of each Org2Org app in the spoke orgs.
 Grant [allowed scopes](#request-examples) to the hub org service app (the OAuth 2.0 client).
 3. [Set and activate provisioning in the Org2Org apps](#enable-provisioning-in-the-org2org-app) from the Okta API.
 4. [Assign users and groups to be pushed to the hub org](#assign-users-and-groups-in-the-org2org-app).